Skip to content

 Yes — you must exclude /cart/ and /checkout/ from full-page caching.
 See Caching & Performance for instructions for specific caching plugins.

 Yes.
-The stacking mode (in Settings) controls how multiple matching discounts combine.
+The stacking mode (on the Settings tab) controls how multiple matching discounts combine.
 See Discount Priority & Stacking.

 What’s the difference between automatic discounts and coupon codes?